THE CLEARING APPEARS IN THE 2018 ROCKY MOUNTAIN FICTION WRITERS ANTHOLOGY, "FALSE FACES."

 In the alley three stories below me is a girl of maybe ten.
 There is a brown, long-haired dog as well but it is just passing through.
 The girl is not wearing enough clothing.
 It is March and she has no coat, only a ratty red woolen sweater, which is no good, because it has been snowing and the sweater looks heavy with damp.
 She is squatted on her haunches, skirt covering just to her dirty knees.
 With a stick, or maybe a chalk, she is scratching something on the street that looks like a heart, while singing to herself a song, which is simple and repetitive and must be a nursery rhyme.
 It is unfamiliar to me.
 It would be tempting to say, that with her dark hair and disregard for the cold, she reminds me of my dead sister, but she doesn’t.
 She is unfamiliar to me.
 Everyone and everything in Moscow is unfamiliar to me.
 It is not that I want to return to Chechnya.
 It is only that everything now is unfamiliar, and the strangeness is like always hearing one side of a conversation.

 The cylinder of ash on my cigarette is precarious and long.
 I flick it and the gray powder falls and collides with a snowflake before disappearing.
 The cigarette was supposed to outlast my desire to cry, but it hasn’t.
 It was supposed to calm me, but it hasn’t.
 I have not smoked long enough for that to be the effect.
-The nicotine is still the arrival of a rattling train through my nerves coming to a shuddering, jerking stop at the center of my chest with every pull of smoke.
+The nicotine is still the arrival of a rattling train through my nerves coming to a shuddering, jerking stop at the center of my chest with every pull.

 I opened the cupboard and bent down to grab the bottle of dishwasher soap.
 On one of the sticky pads the exterminator had left under the sink, was a mouse.